 Please refer to the LDAP and Keystone page for more information on using this feature.

-kube-state-metrics plugin can be disabled with:
+Both of the built-in applications can be disabled with:

-juju config kubernetes-master enable-metrics=false
+juju config kubernetes-control-plane enable-metrics=false

-juju config kubernetes-master enable-metrics=true
+juju config kubernetes-control-plane enable-metrics=true

 Both of these services are also available as Operator Charms, to be deployed by Juju into the cluster.
 For a step-by-step guide to installing the metrics services, please refer to the How to guide.